tfredrich/Syntaxe/README.md

 * @LongValidation - enforced min/max value.
 * @FieldValidation - utilize your own Validator implementation for the annotated field/property.
 * @ObjectValidation - utilize your own Validator implementation for the annotated class.
+* @ChildValidation - utilize ValidationEngine.validate() rules for the annotated field/property.

 In addition, to help protect from cross-site scripting (XSS) attacks, annotations are available to leverage the OWASP XSS library on string fields (also, see Maven Usage below):